pavelsvagr/taskboard/README.md

 # TaskBoard application
-TaskBoard is an application for prioritizing users tasks or projects during product creation.
+TaskBoard is an application for prioritizing tasks or projects for team members during product creation.
 It helps solve conflicts in deadlines or priorities.
 It can be also used as team schedule for days, weeks or months.